 HOW IT HELPS YOU

 If your insured assigns benefits under a new State Farm policy, send us the EOBs to determine whether or not State Farm has utilized MPPR reductions.
 State Farm’s policy lacks a clear and unambiguous election and as such you are entitled to reimbursement pursuant to either the 2007 Medicare Part B fee schedule or the fee schedule for the year in which the services were rendered.
-We will file our Motions and ensure that you receive a full reimbursement for the necessary medical services you provide!
+We will file our Motions and ensure that you receive full reimbursement for the necessary medical services you provide!

 The greater of the two fee schedules.